The Next Hazardous Waste Roundup is

 Do quick audit of your home.
 Separate them from your garbage and comingled recycling cans.

 What to do with it?

 Every item above that has a link associated with it is recyclable at The Exchange.
 Others link to ideas for natural alternatives.
-Everything else can be dropped off at the annual Hazardous Waste Pick up day each year in June, which is sponsored by San Juan County.
+Everything else can be dropped off at the Hazardous Waste Pick up days, which are sponsored by San Juan County.
 If you still can’t figure out what to do, contact us.

 Break the Habit

 Did you know you can remove rust with sour milk?
 Or adding one cup of vinegar and ¼ cup of baking soda to the final rinse of your laundry is a fabric softener?
 Stop buying household products containing hazardous materials.
 Commit to finding alternatives instead.
 If it is too intimidating to imagine revamping your entire house in one audit, try one room per month until your entire house is hazmat-free within the year.
 It is the best thing you can do for the environment on Orcas Island.